MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 This may seem like an awfully numbers-heavy approach for a game that generally shies away from such things, but when it comes to character strength, people generally like to have benchmarks.
 Plus, the weight a character can lift is a pretty accessible way to get a feel for how strong they are.
 At a +0 difficulty, a character can lift a medium-sized adult in the Mundane Tier, a large Siberian tiger in the Extraordinary Tier, a killer whale in the Superhuman Tier, a brachiosaurus -- one of Her Majesty's, perhaps --  in the Ascendant Tier, and a paddle-wheel steamship in the Godlike Tier.
 (Obviously, things get a little ridiculous for Physical Force in the Godlike Tier, but that's why it's called Godlike.)

 To determine how far a character can throw something (or someone), roll your Physical Force against the rating (in the left-most column of the table below) of the object's weight.
 Successfully throwing the object 1 zone requires spending 1 shift plus a number of shifts equal to the object's Weight Factor (WF).
 The WF of a row remains the same regardless of the Tier.
 In other words, a 400-pound object has a WF of 3, as does a 1,500-pound object and a 32-ton object.
-(The difference is that throwing an object of a lower Tier lets the player swap out Fudge dice for d6s.)
+(The difference is that throwing an object of a lower Tier lets the player swap out Fate dice for d6s.)
 Every additional zone costs as many shifts as the previous one did, plus one, so it gets progressively harder to throw an object multiple zones.
 In no case can a character lift, carry, or throw an object whose weight is above the maximum for the skill's Tier.

 If throwing an object whose weight is in the Mundane column using a skill whose Power Tier is higher than Mundane, treat it as if you were rolling against an opponent's Mundane skill.